Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Check the customer-specific discount

 If your company uses the Customer-specific discount feature, a specific discount might be defined for a customer.
 The discount is automatically deducted as soon as a customer purchases an offer.
 You can remove the discount, if required.
-> [Info] If a customer has a customer-specific discount, other discount options are not available or not allowed.
+> [Info] If a customer has a customer-specific discount, other discount options are not allowed.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one offer is added to the bill list, see [Record the sales](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Record a purchase](./02_SelectOffer.md).
 - The *Customer-specific discount* setting is activated.
 For detailed information, see [Customer-specific amount](../UserInterface/02a_GlobalSettings.md#customer-specific-discount).

 #### Procedure